devovi2024/seo-rank-server/README.md

 # Overview

-SEO Rank is a production-ready backend application that performs complete website SEO analysis and keyword ranking using AI.
+SEO Rank is a production-ready backend application that performs complete website SEO analysis and keyword rank tracking using AI.

 The application combines modern web scraping, Google Gemini AI, Browserless cloud browsers, and Playwright automation to generate professional SEO reports, monitor keyword rankings, and store historical ranking data.

-This Application was built to simulate a real-world SaaS SEO platform where users can:
+This application was built to simulate a real-world SaaS SEO platform where users can:

 - Analyze any website
 - Get AI-generated SEO recommendations